 Python SDK

 Python SDK is based on the Nvision image processing service for synchronous calls.
 The input requests and output responses are structured in JSON format.
-You can make a RESTful API call by sending an image as a base64 encoded string in the body of your request, see quickstart.
+You can make a RESTful API call by sending an image as a base64 encoded string in the body of your request, see make API callsarrow-up-right quickstart.

 Quickstarts